tomhenrich/plex/Managing/handbrake/README.md

 * Keep only the original audio associated with the title
   * Discard dubbed language tracks – if the movie was meant to have Japanese audio, it will be kept in Japanese
   * Discard any "Audio Description" or Commentary tracks
-* Prefer DTS-HD or DTS format, encode to AAC otherwise – do not keep TrueHD, AC3, EAC3, FLAC, or other formats when encoding from Blu-ray sources
+* Prefer the original audio format directly from the disc
-  * Passthrough the best-available DTS format when possible
+  * Passthrough the best-available format
-  * Otherwise, convert the highest-quality track to AAC
+  * If keeping a TrueHD format (only for exceptionally high-quality movies), add a more compatible format as the default track
     * Maintain the highest available channel mix (e.g. if the source is 7.1, keep that intact)
     * Maximum bitrate: 512 kbps or the original track's value, whichever is lower (do not upscale)